krcmehmet/Python-xApps/README.md

 - Install docker and docker-compose to your system.

 ### Build docker images
-Use the following command to build the containers:
+On the folder where you download this repor, use the following command to build the containers:
 ```
 sudo docker-compose build
 ```